sun123zxy/minesweeper-roguelike/README.md

 Written and tested under Python 3.12.5 on Windows 11. `numpy` is the only requirement.
 Execute `msrogue.py` to start.
 Adjust constants in the code to control difficulty as you wish.

 Executables are packed via `pyinstaller -F msrogue.py`.
 You may prefer to a create a virtual environment before packing. `numpy` with `mkl` may produce executables of hundreds of MBs.
-Install `blas` befor `numpy` to avoid such.
+Install `blas` before `numpy` to avoid such.